Savannah Madden

 Savannah Madden (born 2 February 1999) is a professional association footballer who plays as a goalkeeper for Damallsvenskan club Vittsjö GIK.
 Born in the United States, she represents Peru internationally.

 Early life

 Madden was born on 2 February 1999 in San Diego, California to parents Jeff and Aurora Madden.
-She has two sisters, Jenni and Clare, as well as several family members who had been involved in college sports.
+She has two sisters, Jenni and Clare, as well as several family members who have been involved in college sports.

 Madden attended Scripps Ranch High School before attending the University of Texas at Austin (UT Austin) as a graduate student.
-She chose UT Austin over several other elite schools, including Georgetown College, Stanford University, the University of California, Los Angeles (UCLA) and the University of Southern California (USC).
+She chose UT Austin over several other elite schools, including Georgetown College, Stanford University, the University of California, Los Angeles (UCLA), and the University of Southern California (USC).

 Youth and college career

 In the summer of 2019, Madden played for San Diego Surf in the Women's Premier Soccer League (WPSL).
-She made eight appearances including five starts.
+She made eight appearances, including five starts.

 At college, Madden played for the Texas Longhorns, where she played 67 games from 2018 until 2023 (including starting and playing all but 19 minutes in 2022).